artisan-community/dogfood/README.md

 ## Required Dependencies

-In order to use Kibble to contribute to our open-source packages, you must have a license for Flux UI.
+In order to contribute to our open-source packages, you must have a license for Flux UI.
 We're huge fans of Livewire, Flux, and Caleb and we've gone all-in on using Flux wherever it makes sense.
 Because several of our packages here require it, you won't be able to run `composer install` without an auth.json containing credentials for it.

-## Using Kibble Yourself
+## Want to Use This to Manage Your Own Packages?

-TODO: Write up documentation for how to use Kibble as a package manager.
+This is just a bare-bones Laravel installation.
+The only thing we've built into this application itself is some demos for our packages.
+So there's nothing stopping you from using this tooling to manage your own suite of open-source PHP packages.